xuxuezhou/RoboTwin-ManiBox/README.md

 5. **pcd_down_sample_num**: The point cloud data is downsampled using the FPS (Farthest Point Sampling) method, set it to 0 to keep the raw point cloud data.
 6. **data_type/endpose**: The 6D pose of the end effector, which still has some minor issues.
 7. **data_type/qpos**: Represents the joint action.
-8. **observer**: Decides whether to save a observer-view photo for easy observation.
+8. **observer**: Decides whether to save an observer-view photo for easy observation.

 ## 3. Deploy your policy
 See `envs/base_task.py`, search `TODO` and you may see the following code, make sure that `policy.get_action(obs)` will return action sequence (predicted actions).: